iossifovlab/gpf/docs/grr_workflow.md

 ## Management of genomic resources

-We assume that our genomic resources repositories are managed by combination of Git and DVC.
+We assume that our genomic resources repositories are managed by a combination of Git and DVC.

 For any resource:

-* all small file are managed by the Git
+* all small files are managed by the Git

 * all large resource files are managed using DVC and Git

-### How to add new resource to GRR
+### How to add a new resource to GRR

 1. Create a directory appropriate for the resource.
-Let assume this is a position score for HG38 reference genome named `score9`.
-Then the directory should be something like:
+Let's assume this is a position score for the HG38 reference genome named `score9`.
+Then the directory should be something like this:

    ```
    hg38/scores/score9
    ```

-2. Add all score resource files (score file and tabix index) inside the created directory.
-Let say this files are:
+2. Add all score resource files (score file and Tabix index) inside the created directory.
+Let's say these files are:

    ```
    score9.tsv.gz
    score9.tsv.gz.tbi
    ```

-3. Add this files under version control:
+3. Add these files under version control:

     ```
     cd hg38/scores/score9
     dvc add score9.tsv.gz score9.tsv.gz.tbi
     ```

-    This commands are going to create a `*.dvc` files for each of the resource files, that contain the md5 sum for the file, the size of the file and the file name.
+    These commands are going to create the `*.dvc` files for each of the resource files, that contain the md5 sum for the file, the size of the file and the file name.